 Using eBay

-I would definitely recommend using eBay as a place to look for parts as opposed to whole rigs unless the advertisements are exceedingly detailed as to what will be included.
-At least with the purchasing of gently used parts, the descriptions will be more straightforward and specific.
+I would definitely recommend using eBay primarily as a place to look for parts as opposed to whole rigs unless the advertisements are exceedingly detailed as to what will be included.

-My dad spent many an hour browsing eBay listings to pick up new tools and spare parts for the kart we owned, and when he entrusted this pastime to me as I got older, he issued a solid piece of advice:
+My dad spent many an hour browsing eBay listings to pick up new tools and spare parts for the first karts we owned, and when he entrusted this pastime to me as I got older, he issued a solid piece of advice:

 Always check the seller’s credentials and rating to make sure that you’re buying from somebody trustworthy.
-For bigger parts, it’s important to arrange a viewing of some kind, similar to buying a car.
+For bigger parts, it’s important to arrange a viewing of some kind, similar to if you were buying a car.

 Verifying In Person

-It goes without saying that, if you find a steal of an old chassis on eBay, you’ll absolutely want to go and check it out in person before securing a purchase.
-But if the seller is local to you, try to arrange a pick-up of the product just so you can check it over.
+It goes without saying that, if you find a steal of an old chassis on eBay, you’ll absolutely want to go and check it out in person before handing any money over.

-We did this once or twice when buying go-kart tires through eBay, and on one occasion, it saved us from blindly paying for a set of racing slicks that were barely track legal!
+We did this when buying go-kart tires through eBay, and on one occasion, it saved us from blindly paying for a set of racing slicks that were barely track legal!

 Visit Tracks